Pipeline CEO: Ransom payment among my 'toughest decisions'

+Asked how much worse it would have been if Colonial Pipeline hadn't paid to get its data back, CEO Joseph Blount said, “That's an unknown we probably don't want to know.
+And it’s an unknown we probably don’t want to play out in a public forum.”

+He said that given the company's crucial role in fuel transport, and the potential for “pandemonium” arising from a prolonged shutdown of the pipeline, he made the decision to pay a ransom to the hackers.
+The encryption tool the hackers provided the company in exchange for the payment helped “to some degree" but has not been perfect, with Colonial still in the process of fully restoring its system, Blount said.

-Colonial Pipeline CEO Joseph Blount will face the Senate Homeland Security Committee on Tuesday, one day after the Justice Department revealed it had recovered the majority of the $4.4 million ransom payment the company made in hopes of getting its system back online.
-A second hearing is set for Wednesday before the House Homeland Security Committee.
+Blount faced the Senate Homeland Security Committee, one day after the Justice Department revealed it had recovered the majority of the $4.4 million ransom payment the company made in hopes of getting its system back online.

 Blount's testimony marks his first appearance before Congress since the May 7 ransomware attack that led Georgia-based Colonial Pipeline, which supplies roughly half the fuel consumed on the East Coast, to temporarily halt operations.
 The attack has been attributed to a Russia-based gang of cybercriminals using the DarkSide ransomware variant, one of more than 100 variants the FBI is currently investigating.

-The company decided soon after the attack to pay ransom of 75 bitcoin, then valued at roughly $4.4 million.
+The company began negotiating with the hackers on the evening of the attack and, the following day, paid a ransom of 75 bitcoin — then valued at roughly $4.4 million.
 Though the FBI has historically discouraged ransomware payments for fear of encouraging cyberattacks, Colonial officials have said they saw the transaction as necessary to resume the vital fuel transport business as rapidly as possible.

-“It was one of the toughest decisions I have had to make in my life,” Blount will say, according to prepared remarks released ahead of the hearing.
+“It was one of the toughest decisions I have had to make in my life,” Blount said in prepared remarks.
 “At the time, I kept this information close hold because we were concerned about operational security and minimizing publicity for the threat actor.
 But I believe that restoring critical infrastructure as quickly as possible, in this situation, was the right thing to do for the country.”

 The operation to seize cryptocurrency paid to the Russia-based hacker group is the first of its kind to be undertaken by a specialized ransomware task force created by the Biden administration Justice Department.
 It reflects a rare victory in the fight against ransomware as U.S. officials scramble to confront a rapidly accelerating threat targeting critical industries around the world.